-- Behavioral contract; - Requirement that Respondent attend educational sessions or programs; - Requirement that Respondent participate in drug and/or alcohol treatment; - Requirement that Respondent participate in psychological assessment and follow recommendations made; - Parental notification; - Requirement that Respondent serve conduct probation (for students); - Requirement that Respondent move out of University housing; - Restrictions on campus privileges and access; - Continuing any interim measures in place;

-- Suspension or voluntary withdrawal for one or more semesters (for students); and/or - Termination warning or other disciplinary warning (for staff) or disciplinary letter (for faculty).
+- Behavioral contract; - Requirement that Respondent attend educational sessions or programs; - Requirement that Respondent participate in drug and/or alcohol treatment; - Requirement that Respondent participate in psychological assessment and follow recommendations made; - Parental notification: - Requirement that Respondent serve conduct probation (for students); - Requirement that Respondent move out of University housing; - Restrictions on campus privileges and access; - Continuing any interim measures in place; - Suspension or voluntary withdrawal for one or more semesters (for students); and/or - Termination warning or other disciplinary warning (for staff) or disciplinary letter (for faculty).

 At the conclusion of the Alternative Resolution Process, St. Thomas will provide the Complainant with a letter that includes a written description of the remedies.
 The Respondent will be provided a similar letter listing any sanctions against the Respondent.
 The letter to the Respondent will not include information on any support services, accommodations or protective measures offered to the Complainant unless a protective measure, like a no-contact directive, impacts the Respondent.
 The Complainant and Respondent (if sanctions and acceptance of responsibility are required) will have three (3) working days to agree to the remedies (including any sanctions and acceptance of responsibility) or to request that the Formal Process be instituted or resumed.
-If neither party objects to the remedies by requesting the Formal Process, the remedies will be entered and considered final.
+If neither party

+Appendix A to Sexual Misconduct Policy Response and Resolution Procedures Policy number: 109 objects to the remedies by requesting the Formal Process, the remedies will be entered and considered final.